Employment of Graduate Students

 Total number of hours

-The 240-hour limit per term includes income from all employment sources within the University: GA, RA-employment income (not including RA-scholarship), Sessional instructor appointment, Work Study, Food Services, IT Services, Library, Residence Services, etc. and any other University-related employment.
+Full-time graduate students are permitted to work up to 24 hours per week.
+The 24 hour limit per week includes income from all employment sources within the University: GA, RA-employment income (not including RA-scholarship), Sessional instructor appointment, Work Study, Food Services, IT Services, Library, Residence Services, etc. and any other University-related employment.

 Graduate and teaching assistantships are allocated by the student's academic department, to assist with teaching-related duties.